andrewshaodev/marp-example/index.md

 ---

-# Two Columns
+# Two Columns (or more)
-- Image on on column and text on the other is relatively easy
+- Image on one column and text on the other is relatively easy
-- Two Text Columns is much harder
+- Two text columns is much harder

 ![bg left](images/rubberduck.jpg)